-Frontiers in Robotics and AI publishes rigorously peer-reviewed research covering all theory and applications of robotics, technology, and artificial intelligence, from virtual reality to space robotics.
-Field Chief Editor Mel Slater at the University of Barcelona is supported by an outstanding Editorial Board of international experts.
+Frontiers in Robotics and AI publishes rigorously peer-reviewed research covering all theory and applications of robotics, technology, and artificial intelligence, from biomedical to space robotics.
+Field Chief Editor Kostas J Kyriakopoulos at the National Technical University of Athens is supported by an outstanding Editorial Board of international experts.
 This multidisciplinary open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries to researchers and the public worldwide.

 Frontiers in Robotics and AI is a member of the Committee on Publication Ethics.

 Short Name: Front.
 Robot.
 AI

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, dblp, Ulrich's Periodicals Directory, ESCI, Emerging Sources Citation Index, CLOCKSS

 Frontiers in Robotics and AI is composed of the following Specialty Sections:

 The specialty sections of Frontiers in Robotics and AI welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.

 When submitting a manuscript to Frontiers in Robotics and AI, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.